the-mvm/the-mvm.github.io/_posts/2021-03-12-neural-network-optimization-methods.markdown

 tags: [Coding, Machine Learning, Optimization, Deep Neural Networks]
 author: Armando Maynez
 github: amaynez/TicTacToe/blob/7bf83b3d5c10adccbeb11bf244fe0af8d9d7b036/entities/Neural_Network.py#L199
-mathjax: yes
+mathjax: yes # leave empty or erase to prevent the mathjax javascript from loading
-toc: sticky # use yes for inline TOC or sticky for sticky TOC, leave empty or erase for no TOC
+toc: yes # leave empty or erase for no TOC
 ---
 For the seemingly small project I undertook of creating a machine learning neural network that could learn by itself to play tic-tac-toe, I bumped into the necesity of implementing at least one momentum algorithm for the optimization of the network during backpropagation.